Ululani’s Hawaiian Shave Ice logo

 NORMAL

-The brand provides a robust 90-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch support for operational readiness, provided without an additional franchisor fee; franchisees are responsible for travel and lodging expenses.
+Ululani’s Hawaiian Shave Ice provides a robust 90-hour training curriculum designed to prepare three staff members for launch.
+The program includes on-site launch assistance for operational readiness, with franchisees responsible for travel and living expenses, and on-site support is provided without additional cost.

 How Much Does It Cost to Open an Ululani’s Hawaiian Shave Ice Franchise?